 - Rappel device

 - Waterproof (Gore Tex) jacket with hood and over-trousers

 - Hat & buff

 - Water bottle (1 litre)

-Additional equipment for those climbing without a guide:
+Additional equipment for experienced mountaineers only, climbing without a guide:

 Navigation equipment : IGN Map, Compass & Altimeter

 Avalanche pack (depending on route): Transceiver, Shovel & Probe

 Crevasse rescue kit: 3 karabiners, 2 ice screws, self locking pulley, ropeman/tibloc, 2 slings & prusik cord

 Most equipment can be hired or purchased in Chamonix.